obibring/grunt-angular-service/README.md

 ### How it Works
   1. You provide `ngservice` a target library.
-This is the library whose functionality you want to inject using Angular dependency injection.
+This is the library to be wrapped by either `service()` or `factory()`.
-  2. `Ngservice` executes the target library's code.
+  2. `Ngservice` creates a file containing your target library's code, plus a call to `angular.module().service()` or `angular.module().factory()`.
-  3. Using the `exportStrategy` option you set in your `ngservice` grunt task, `ngservice` determines what to return from the `factory`, `service`, `constant`, or `value` provider it creates for you.
+  3. When the file from step 2 is run, the target library's API is returned as the newly created service based on the `exportStrategy` setting you provide in the `ngservice` grunt task configuration.

 ### Use Cases
   1. You aren't using a script loader, and want angular style DI for all your non-Angular libraries.
   2. You have a node library you want to use client side with angular.
+  3. You want to be able to mock non-Angular dependencies in an Angular way.

 There are probably many more use cases.
 If any come to mind, please share.